rueckstiess/mtools/INSTALL.md

 ##### Issues with XCode 5.1 (clang 3.4)

-If you install mtools on OS X Mavericks with the latest update to clang 3.4, you may see installation errors due to the compilation of psutil's C-extension.
+If you install mtools prior to version 1.1.4 on OS X Mavericks with the latest update to clang 3.4, you may see installation errors due to the compilation of psutil's C-extension.
 See github issue #203 for details and a work-around.
+The issue is fixed in version 1.1.5 and above.

 #### Installation From Source